 That makes it more robust in withstanding the harsh conditions that come with different weather conditions.
 Cedar produces pest and rot-resistant compounds as well.
 Insect-repellent features on cedar are natural.
 Cedar comes in a variety of regional species, and they react differently.

 Cedar has been popular lately due to the attractive price point that comes with the material.
 Redwood products are not affordable like Cedar products.
 Although Redwood is scarce, strong, and durable, the difference in prices is big.

 Some shops offer both Redwood and cedar for the same price.
 However, Redwood with more sapwood should have an affordable price than heartwood.
 Although Cedar is inexpensive, it costs double as pressure-treated lumber.

 Cedar comes in multiple species that are more than 15.
 Although they are different in color, hardness, and rot resistance, they are closely related.
-Their use is on their properties, and it has a soft texture that allows it to make clothing furniture.
+Their use is on their properties and has a soft texture that allows them to make clothing and furniture.

 Both Redwood and Cedar are environmentally friendly.
 They are sustainable, and the trees are replaced.
 There is a great calculation of the time for the seeds to grow into saplings, and trees are cut faster as they grow as much as Redwood is scarce.
 They are both natural products that do not contain chemicals.